Improving hospital workflows

 Admitting someone to the hospital can mean a deluge of paperwork.
 Patients typically need to provide updated health data and insurance information as soon as they check into the hospital, slowing down the admission process and frustrating patients.

 You can expedite your patient intake workflow by switching to online forms that patients can fill out in advance to automatically create or update records in your system.
-Be sure to use a HIPAA-compliant online form, like Jotform’s pre-made templates, to collect and protect sensitive health information.
+Be sure to use a HIPAA-friendly online form, like Jotform’s pre-made templates, to collect and protect sensitive health information.
 Keeping your patient data secure helps prevent related legal problems and helps you keep an excellent reputation among patients.

 2. Patient discharge